WillZlog/FolliageFusion/README.md

 This project is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

 You are free to **use, modify, and share** this software **for non-commercial purposes**, with attribution.
 Commercial use (including resale, SaaS, or monetized use) is **not permitted** without prior permission.

----

-## 📸 Demo (coming soon)

-> Screenshots or demo video will be added once UI development is complete.